 Vicks Nyquil Cough (dextromethorphan / doxylamine) and Alcohol / Food Interactions

-There are 2 alcohol/food/lifestyle interactions with Vicks Nyquil Cough (dextromethorphan / doxylamine) which include:
+There is 1 alcohol/food/lifestyle interaction with Vicks Nyquil Cough (dextromethorphan / doxylamine):

 Consumer information for this interaction is not currently available.